 The bill amends RCW 26.04.180 to allow for the immediate issuance of marriage licenses in cases of medical necessity.
-Specifically, it introduces a provision that permits the county auditor to issue a marriage license at the time of application, provided that a written statement from a licensed physician is presented.
-This statement must indicate that one or both applicants are at risk of imminent death or incapacity, allowing the marriage license to be used immediately rather than the standard three-day waiting period.
+Specifically, it stipulates that while the county auditor must issue a marriage license no later than three days after the application, the license can be used immediately if a written statement from a licensed physician is provided.
+This statement must indicate that one or both applicants are at risk of imminent death or incapacity.
+Additionally, the bill clarifies that a marriage license becomes void if the marriage is not solemnized within 60 days of issuance.

 Statutes affected: Original Bill: 26.04.180